What Is an ATS Score & What Is a Good Score?

 How ATS Calculates Your Resume Score

-While scoring systems differ, most ATS platforms rely on structured parsing and keyword algorithms.
+While scoring systems differ, How to test your resume most ATS platforms rely on structured parsing and keyword algorithms.
 However, it’s equally important to understand that recruiters frequently override scores for standout candidates.
 According to Jobscan’s analysis, resumes with job titles in headlines received 3.5x more interviews, demonstrating that content quality can outweigh rigid scoring metrics.

 Keyword Matching